Biden, Trump to make final appeals ahead of crucial midterms

 “So much is at stake in this election,” Jill Biden said in Houston.
 “We must speak up on justice and democracy.”

-Traveling in Chicago Vice President Kamala Harris said, “These attacks on our democracy will not only directly impact the people around our country, but arguably around the world.”
+In Chicago, Vice President Kamala Harris said that “attacks on our democracy will not only directly impact the people around our country, but arguably around the world.”

 Trump has long falsely claimed he lost the 2020 election only because Democrats cheated and has even begun raising the possibility of election fraud this year.
 Federal intelligence agencies are warning of the possibility of political violence from far-right extremists.